linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 14 Interest Rate Risk.md

 # Example 14.1

 Suppose that a portfolio has exposures to two different interest rate term structures.
 The standard deviations of rate moves per day and the delta exposures to rate moves are shown in Table 14.1.
 For example, the standard deviation of daily changes in the two-year rate in term structure 1 is 5.6 basis points (0.056\%), while that for term structure 2 is 11.4 basis points.
-The impact of a one-basis-point change in the two-year rate is  $85 million for term structure 1 and$ 65 million for term structure 2.
+The impact of a one-basis-point change in the two-year rate is  \$85 million for term structure 1 and\$ 65 million for term structure 2.
 We assume that correlations  $\rho_{ij}$  are the same for both term structures and are those shown in Table 14.2.
 Thus the correlation between the change in the one-year rate in term structure 1 and the change in the two-year rate in term structure 1 is 0.92.
 The same is true for term structure 2.

 Table 14.1 Standard Deviations (in basis points) and Delta Exposures (in millions of dollars per basis point)